Summer Solstice - the Longest Day - Litha - Midsummer.

 Crystal Magic

-If there’s a time to cleanse your crystals in sunlight, it’s now, around the time of the Solstice.
+If there is ever a time to cleanse your crystals in sunlight, it’s now, around the time of the Solstice.
 Let the energy of the sun purify your crystals from built-up negative energy in the longest sunlight of the year and then sleep with the crystals near your bed when you go to bed at night.
 For extra grounding, hold onto your black grounding stones like obsidian, black tourmaline, and shungite.

 Ritual Self-Care